-The Great Lakes Comprehensive Center provides technical assistance and resources for state ESSA planning and implementation in Indiana, Michigan, and Ohio on topics ranging from overall strategic planning and stakeholder engagement to specific tools and resources to help states design new systems for teaching and learning.
+The Great Lakes Comprehensive Center (2014-2019) provided technical assistance and resources for state ESSA planning and implementation in Indiana, Michigan, and Ohio on topics ranging from overall strategic planning and stakeholder engagement to specific tools and resources to help states design new systems for teaching and learning.

 The Illinois Quality Afterschool Program provides technical assistance and professional development to Illinois 21st CCLC grantees.
 Its resources and tools can support the design and delivery of high-quality afterschool programs that address ESSA's emphasis on providing all students a well-rounded education.

-The Midwest Comprehensive Center provides technical assistance and resources for state ESSA planning and implementation in Illinois, Iowa, Minnesota, and Wisconsin on topics ranging from overall strategic planning and stakeholder engagement to specific tools and resources to help states design new systems for teaching and learning.
+The Midwest Comprehensive Center (2014-2019) provided technical assistance and resources for state ESSA planning and implementation in Illinois, Iowa, Minnesota, and Wisconsin on topics ranging from overall strategic planning and stakeholder engagement to specific tools and resources to help states design new systems for teaching and learning.

 REL Midwest provides education research and technical support services to educators and policymakers in Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, and Wisconsin.
 REL Midwest has a wide range of resources available related to ESSA priority areas.
 Reports, infographics, events, and videos can be found on its website along with EdMaps, a Web-mapping application that displays complex education data geographically as "story maps."
 EdMaps helps users analyze publicly available school- and district-level data, observe trends over time, and frame conversations on practice and policy.